manaskamal/XenevaOS/readme.md

 - Email: hi@getxeneva.com
 - Website: [www.getxeneva.com](https://getxeneva.com)

-## ☕ Donate
+## ☕ Donate:

 We are not funded by anyone and have been running this running this project bootstrapped.
-If you believe in our journey and would like to support us financially, it would be really helpful!
+If you believe in our project and would like to support us financially, it would be really helpful!

 <div align="center">
     <a href="https://buymeacoffee.com/xeneva" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height="41px"></a>